A brand that has evolved over 130 years, but we will always be Bliss.

 Torpedos, World Wars & Industrial Growth

-Bliss’s redesign of the Whitehead lineage delivered tangible gains: higher speed and range, markedly better directional and depth control, and improved reliability through standardized American production.
+The redesign of the Whitehead lineage delivered tangible gains: higher speed and range, markedly better directional and depth control, and improved reliability through standardized American production.
 Those advances not only improved torpedo performance but also strengthened the U.S. industrial ability to iterate, maintain, and supply modern naval ordnance.

 1940s

-Bliss Plays a Role in WWII Efforts, Sustaining U.S. Industrialism (1939-1945)
+Contributions to WWII Efforts, Sustaining U.S. Industrialism (1939-1945)

 Bliss-designed torpedoes (various Bliss–Leavitt marks) remained in U.S. Navy service during World War II, and Bliss machine tools/presses formed part of the broader U.S. munitions industrial base used for wartime production.